Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-Here, we consider \BCNS (BCNS) \cite{martinson1993metal} as a model Mott system where the driving force of the MIT is purely electronic and no coupling with the lattice occurs at the transition, as originally imagined by Mott.
-As expected following Mott's criterion and similarly to other typical Mott systems, the ground state of the pristine unsubstituted \BCS phase is insulating and antiferromagnetic (AFM), while the metallic phase is stabilized upon doping above a critical chemical substitution value $x_{cr} =$ 0.22 \cite{takeda1995transport}.
-Unusual is the fact that, in spite of a modest orthorhombic distortion of the $ab$-plane ($a=$ 6.488 \AA, $b=$ 6.439 \AA~ \cite{grey1970crystal}), the AFM structure of \BCS is stripe-like, i.e. the moments of the Co$^{2+}$ ions are AFM- and FM-ordered along the $a$- and $b$-directions, respectively, as indicated by previous neutron diffraction studies \cite{kod96,man97}.
+Here, we consider \BCNS\ (BCNS) \cite{martinson1993metal} as a model Mott system where the driving force of the MIT is purely electronic and no coupling with the lattice occurs at the transition, as originally imagined by Mott.
+As expected following Mott's criterion and similarly to other typical Mott systems, the ground state of the pristine unsubstituted \BCS\ phase is insulating and antiferromagnetic (AFM), while the metallic phase is stabilized upon doping above a critical chemical substitution value $x_{cr} =$ 0.22 \cite{takeda1995transport}.
+Unusual is the fact that, in spite of a modest orthorhombic distortion of the $ab$-plane ($a=$ 6.488 \AA, $b=$ 6.439 \AA~ \cite{grey1970crystal}), the AFM structure of \BCS\ is stripe-like, i.e. the moments of the Co$^{2+}$ ions are AFM- and FM-ordered along the $a$- and $b$-directions, respectively, as indicated by previous neutron diffraction studies \cite{kod96,man97}.

-The purpose of the present work is to investigate the driving force of such unusual stripe-like AFM order.
+In the present work, we investigate the stability conditions of such unusual stripe-like AFM order.